-A clinical trial of 7α-methyl-19-nortestosterone implants for possible use as a long-acting contraceptive for men
+A clinical trial of 7α-methyl-19-nortestosterone implants for possible use as a long-acting contraceptive for men (PDF)

 von Eckardstein,Sigrid; Noe,Gabriela; Brache,Vivian; Nieschlag,Eberhard; Croxatto,Horacio B.; Alvarez-Sanchez,Francisco; Moo-Young,Alfred J.; Sivin,Irving; Kumar,Narender; Small,Margaret; Sundaram,Kalyan; Population Council International Committee for Contraception Research